Name

 Objective 1

-Discuss how qualitative research helps us to better understand patient perspectives
+Discuss how qualitative research can help us to better understand patient perspectives on treatment

 Objective 2

-Describe the difference between process factors, coping skills, and knowledge
+Describe the difference between support, learning, and action factors

 Objective 3